projectsesame/sesame/SITE_CONTRIBUTION.md

 Additionally, the above method will not follow any permalink changes or page-specific permalink.

-**Linking to the project contour GitHub repo:**
+**Linking to the project Sesame GitHub repo:**

 The GitHub metadata plugin populates Jekyll variables with data from GitHub during build.
-When inserting a link to the Project Contour repository, use the prefix `{{< param github_url >}}`.
+When inserting a link to the Project Sesame repository, use the prefix `{{< param github_url >}}`.

 A full list of variables can be found in the [jekyll-github-metadata documentation][4].

 **Linking to an external page:**

-Links to external pages are done using the full URL, `[1]: https://projectcontour.io` for example.
+Links to external pages are done using the full URL, `[1]: https://projectsesame.io` for example.

 ## Proofread and spell check